Airbus A380: Where the superjumbo is flying as aviation returns

 Now Singapore Airlines has revealed plans to return some of its A380s to the skies.

-Govindasamy said Singapore Airlines' recognizes the A380s enduring appeal for passengers, and that's partly why the airline's returning the aircraft to rotation.
+Siva Govindasamy, Singapore Airlines' global public affairs head said that Singapore Airlines' recognizes the A380s enduring appeal for passengers, and that's partly why the airline's returning the aircraft to rotation.

 "The A380 is a wonderful aircraft," he said.
 "Some people just book the A380 specifically to fly on it."